Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

-The data engineering team has a Delta Lake table named ëdaily_activitiesí that is completely overwritten each night with new data received from the source system.
+The data engineering team has a Delta Lake table named ‚Äòdaily_activities‚Äô that is completely overwritten each night with new data received from the source system.

 **Questions 22